-More Service Proposed for 2017
+More Service for 2017

-The draft 2017 Service Implementation Plan includes proposals to meet growing demand and deliver voter-approved projects.
-Two new peak-hour Sounder round trips are proposed on the busy south line.
-Additional investment in ST Express is proposed to improve schedule reliability and service quality.
+The 2017 Service Implementation Plan includes service additions to meet growing demand and deliver voter-approved projects.
+Two new peak-hour Sounder round trips will be added on the busy south line.
+Additional investment in ST Express will improve schedule reliability and service quality.